silverdeath366/devops-platform/README.md

 #  DevOps Microservices Platform

-A fully containerized, GitOps-enabled microservices platform designed to showcase modern DevOps practices for interviews and production-ready prototypes.
+A modular microservices platform built with FastAPI, Docker, and Kubernetes — designed to demonstrate DevOps best practices like GitOps (Argo CD), CI/CD (GitHub Actions), and infrastructure as code.

 ---